lambda-orm/lambdaorm/doc/wiki/schema/Examples/SchemaExample-Extend.md

 # Extend

+Through the `extends` property we can extend the configuration in the schema. \
+Entities, mappings and mapping entities can be extended.

 ## Extend Entity

-In this scheme we can see how to extend entities.
+In this scheme we can see how to extend entities. \
+In this case, the Countries and States entities are extended from the abstract entity Positions \
+It is not mandatory that the entity be abstract to be able to use it as a basis to extend

 ![schema](https://raw.githubusercontent.com/FlavioLionelRita/lambdaorm/HEAD/images/schema2.svg)

-To understand an entity we use the extends attribute in the definition of the entity

 ```yaml
 domain: